 [00:26:33] Daniel Conn: [00:26:33] It's an excellent question.
 I think it's really a personal story related to the brand and where they're at in their journey.

 [00:26:42] If you know what works right.
-If you let's say, if you've got offers that really fly in other media, You at least got a benchmark, so you can come into it and understand that.
+If you let's say if you've got offers that really fly in other media, You at least got a benchmark, so you can come into it and understand that.
 Yeah.
-If I give a percent off whatever I'm doing, or if I'm giving a month free trial or whatever [00:27:00] I'm doing, it's going to work or it's likely to work because I'm moving product in every which way.
+If I give a percent off whatever I'm doing, or if I'm giving a month free trial or whatever [00:27:00] I'm doing, it's going to work, or it's likely to work because I'm moving product in every which way.
 If you're not sure, or if you're not sure about your target audience, then you do have to come to any other marketing channel with an understanding that the first few months are going to be testing.
-And this is the, I think the single most important thing.
+And this is the, I think, the single most important thing.
 When you look at this in perspective, this is going to sound bad, but it isn't most tests in sponsorship, not just podcasts, but podcasts included most individual podcast tests don't work.
 That's the truth.
-If you're hitting a 30, 40% success rate in terms of the individual creators you're working with, that's good.
+If you're hitting a 30, 40% success rate in terms of the individual creators, you're working with, that's good.

-[00:27:44] But if you actually extrapolate that over time and you look at what, cause somebody you're getting success with, you're not coming back once you're not coming back twice, there's podcast relationships that last for years.
+[00:27:44] But if you actually extrapolate that over time and you look at what, cause somebody you're getting success with, you're not coming back once you're not coming back twice, there are podcast relationships that last for years.
 So when you do get it right.
 [00:28:00] You're building something that gives and gives an individual creates level.

 [00:28:26]But that's across the board.
 Even the biggest sponsors that you see today, still years into that program, fail with most of the tests that they're doing and the name of the game for them.
 And for everybody else's to limit the number of failures to even that one extra, every 20 creators that you work with, that one extra success is going to potentially provide millions and millions of impressions over the lifespan of your engagement with them.
 So be patient and look for the gems.